National Action Plans for School and Hospital Earthquake Safety

 Our additional technical assistance in Bhutan has built national capacity to assess structural vulnerability of buildings before earthquakes occur, and to evaluate the safety of damaged buildings after an earthquake.

-We worked with engineers from Bhutan and the US to develop vulnerability checklists for health clinics and school buildings, and we trained government engineers to make assessments with the checklists.
-Bhutan's Ministry of Education then began a nationwide program to evaluate earthquake vulnerability of its schools and will then prioritize improvements in schools most at risk.
+With engineers from Bhutan and the US, we developed vulnerability checklists for health clinics and school buildings, and we trained government engineers to make assessments with the checklists.
+Bhutan's Ministry of Education then began a nationwide program to evaluate earthquake vulnerability of its schools.
+This date will be used to prioritize improvements in schools most at risk.